Wasp nest removal

 If you believe a colony of hornets may be building a nest on your property, we highly recommend contacting a pest control professional for assistance.
 Most serious hornet stinging incidents occur when untrained people attempt to remove nests by do-it-yourself methods.

 Concerned about hornets?
-Schedule a free inspection with a licensed Rentokil Steritech Technician by calling 1-877-690-2215 or contacting Rentokil Steritech online.
+Schedule an inspection with a licensed Rentokil Steritech Technician by calling 1-877-690-2215 or contacting Rentokil Steritech online.

 When you contact Rentokil Steritech Pest Control for hornet control services you can rest assured that the nests and live hornets on your property will be removed by a trained, licensed Technician.
 We strongly discourage anyone from approaching a hornet nest that is not a pest control professional.